 - Signature of a director or company secretary

-If you need to update your SIC codes, statement of capital, or shareholder information, you can do this at the same time as filing the Confirmation Statement.
-However, if you need to report changes to any other details, you must update the information on separate supplementary pages (parts 1-4 of form CS01) before you file your Confirmation Statement at Companies House.
+If you need to update your SIC codes, statement of capital, trading status of your shares, or shareholder information, you’ll also need to do this on the confirmation statement itself, using parts 1 to 4.
+However, if you need to report changes to any other details, you’ll need to update the information on separate filings with Companies House before you file your confirmation statement at Companies House.

 - the date on which your company was incorporated, or